justachetan/GenS/README.md

 </p>

 ## 📰 News
+- **[2025-07-01]** We release a smaller and more efficient 3B Frame Sampler [yaolily/GenS-qwen2d5-vl-3b](https://huggingface.co/yaolily/GenS-qwen2d5-vl-3b), refer to [details here](#efficiency-improvement).
+- **[2025-05-10]** We open-source the [custom lmms-eval](https://github.com/OuyangKun10/Aria-RAG-Eval) evaluation code that enables inputting retrieved frames instead of uniform sampling to different VideoLLMs.
+The retrieved frames by GenS can be restored from [rag files](https://huggingface.co/datasets/yaolily/GenS-rag-files).

 - **[2025-04-30]** We open-sourced GenS(Aria-based) model, code, and dataset!
 Try it in your long video QA projects requiring fewer but more informative frames.